nickluong-dev/Excel-Instruction-Guide/docs/conditional-formatting/conditional-formatting.md

 Conditional formatting in Excel allows the user to apply formatting to selected cells based on their contents.

 This section will teach you how to apply conditional formatting to your cells.
-In this example we will turn cells containing within the range 11-39 red.
+In this example we will turn cells containing numbers within the range 30000-39999 red.

 **1.** Select the range of cells you will be working with by dragging your mouse across all desired cells.